Privacy Policy

 Privacy and Confidentiality Statement

-The purpose of this Statement is to provide guidance around privacy and confidentiality at Sydney Early Education Centres (the Service).
+The purpose of this Statement is to provide guidance around privacy and confidentiality at Sydney Early Educations Centres (the Service).

 Personal Information